 - I chant using a slap/clap rhythm while children listen.

-- Children recite and clap/slap with me very slowly.
+- Speed up: Children recite and clap/slap with me very slowly.
 Get faster each time.

 - Sing through the song one time, laying the cards in order, face up on the table.

 - Allow each child a turn to use a fly swatter to swat the individual timeline cards as we all sing the song together.